geonetwork/doc/en/administrator-guide/managing-users-and-groups/user-self-registration.rst

 		Greenhouse GeoNetwork Site

-GeoNetwork has generated a changeKey from the forgotten password and the current date and emailed that to the user as part of a link to a change password form.
+The catalog has generated a changeKey from the forgotten password and the current date and emailed that to the user as part of a link to a change password form.

-If you want to change the content of this email, you should modify INSTALL_DIR/web/geonetwork/xsl/password-forgotten-email.xsl.
+If you want to change the content of this email, you should modify ``xslt/service/account/password-forgotten-email.xsl``.

 When the user clicks on the link, a change password form is displayed in their browser and a new password can be entered.
-When that form is submitted to GeoNetwork, the changeKey is regenerated and checked with the changeKey supplied in the link, if they match then the password is changed to the new password supplied by the user.
+When that form is submitted, the changeKey is regenerated and checked with the changeKey supplied in the link, if they match then the password is changed to the new password supplied by the user.